 - InterContinental Yokohama Grand Hotel: As an older hotel, the rooms are a little more spacious compared to other options.
 It’s also well maintained and offers quick access to the surrounding attractions.
 The main highlight is the Chinese restaurant on the 31st floor of the hotel.

-- Yokohama Sakuragicho Washington Hotel: One of the top-rated hotels in the city, this boutique-style location is less than a 10-minute walk from Yokohama Landmark Tower.
-It’s also got a view of the downtown area.
+- Yokohama Sakuragicho Washington Hotel: One of the top-rated Yokohama hotels, this boutique-style location is less than a 10-minute walk from Yokohama Landmark Tower.
+It’s also got a great view of downtown Yokohama.
 Around the corner from the hotel, you’ll find bayside restaurants and cafes serving local cuisine.

-✔ Best area to stay for sightseeing and shopping
+✔ Best district to stay for sightseeing and shopping

 Takashima encompasses the Yokohama Station area, which is where most tourists first arrive in the city.
-The modern luxury district includes access to some of the top hotels, shops, and restaurants.
+The modern luxury district includes access to some of the top places to stay, shops, and restaurants.
 You’re also close to just about everything.

 While you will find plenty of activities throughout the neighbourhood, you can also spend all your time at Yokohama Station.
 It’s the fifth-busiest station in the world and the hub for rail and bus travel in the city.